Update on the City of Mountain View's Response to COVID-19

 The City continues to follow the guidance of the Santa Clara County Public Health Department in response to coronavirus (COVID-19).

 Based on the latest recommendations, we've modified the following programs, events and service deliveries.
 Please note that this is a fluid situation, and as new information arises, the City may make further adjustments.
-To find to most up-to-date City impacts related to COVID-19, please visit www.mountainview.gov/virus.
+For more information, visit the City's COVID-19 resource page www.MountainView.gov/Virus.

 Essential Programs and Service Delivery